 While there are better ones on the market depending on your specific needs, few mics are as capable in all areas as this one is.
 This microphone boasts a lot of versatility.

-Overall, the SM58 remains one of the best live vocal mic choices around.
+Overall, the SM58 remains one of the best dynamic vocal mics for live vocals that are out there.
 It has earned its reputation from decades of use by musicians of all kinds.

 - An eye-catching classic look